basic-1/basic-1/docs/embedding.md

 ## Preamble

-BASIC1 interpreter core can be embedded into existing application or an alternative command-line or GUI shell can be written for the interpreter instead of the existing **b1i** command-line one.
+BASIC1 interpreter core can be embedded into existing application or an alternative command-line or GUI shell can be written for the interpreter instead of the existing **b1i** and **b1iu** command-line utilities.
 The interpreter core is written in C language and does not use standard memory allocation, input/output or other environment-specific functions.
 The interpreter hosting application has to provide such functions to the core as well as some other functions allowing navigating through program lines, caching line numbers and expressions data, etc.

 ## Typical embedding scenario